Equity Stripping for Asset Protection

 A bank loan at market rates passes both tests easily.
 The debtor received cash in exchange for the security interest, and a lending relationship established before any legal threat carries no inference of fraud.

 A friendly lien established after a lawsuit has been filed or threatened is far more vulnerable.
-Courts look at the “badges of fraud”—insider relationships, timing relative to claims, whether the debtor retained control of the asset, and whether the transaction left the debtor insolvent.
+Courts look at the badges of fraud: insider relationships, timing relative to claims, whether the debtor retained control of the asset, and whether the transaction left the debtor insolvent.
 A lien granted to a family member’s LLC six months before trial, with no money actually changing hands, will almost certainly be voided.

 Does Equity Stripping Work in Bankruptcy?

 Equity stripping is less effective against a bankruptcy trustee than against a state-court judgment creditor.
-A bankruptcy trustee has powers that ordinary creditors do not.
+A bankruptcy trustee has avoidance powers that ordinary creditors do not.

 Insider transactions face heightened scrutiny.
 A friendly lien granted to a family trust or a debtor-controlled LLC is exactly the kind of transfer a trustee will challenge.
-Even a lien with real economic substance can be avoided if the trustee can show it was structured primarily to defeat creditors rather than for a legitimate business purpose.
+Even a lien with real economic substance can be avoided if the trustee shows it was structured primarily to defeat creditors rather than for a legitimate business purpose.

 Bank liens established in the ordinary course of business are generally safe from avoidance.
 A commercial lender that extended credit based on standard underwriting, recorded its security interest, and disbursed actual funds created a lien that a trustee cannot easily challenge.